 ~ Ferguson, Michelle Renaldo.
 Women Mentoring Women: Strategies and Stories to Lift As We Rise

 Goal-setting is a common practice for both mentors and mentees, but it's often done ineffectively.
-Mentors often jump in and start dictating goals for their mentees, thinking they are being of use – but this actually diminishes the mentee's sense of ownership and leads to frustration on their part.
+Mentors can feel the need to jump in and start dictating goals for their mentees, thinking they are doing what’s best—but this actually diminishes the mentee's sense of ownership and can lead to a lot of frustration on their part.

-A better way to go about goal-setting in your mentoring relationship is to help mentees define their own goals.
+A better way to go about setting mentorship goals is instructing your mentors to help mentees define their own goals.

 This can be done in a number of ways:

 Once mentees have defined their goals, it's up to the mentor to help them achieve them.
-But don't take over – let mentees figure out how they want to reach their goals, with your guidance of course.
+But they shouldn’t take over—mentees need to figure out how they want to reach their goals, with the mentor’s guidance of course.
 This type of hands-off approach will help mentees feel more in control of their own development, and they'll be more likely to stick to their goals in the long run.

-In the workplace, a number of authority-based events take place: performance reviews, for instance, or salary negotiations.
+In the workplace, a number of authority-based events take place: performance reviews or salary negotiations, for instance.
 The aim of mentorship should never be to replicate these uncomfortable events but to instead reduce power dynamics to make room for meaningful discussion.

 Why?
 Put simply, a power dynamic places the mentee in a stressful, unproductive position.
 They are worried about making a mistake, saying the wrong thing, or deterring the mentor from helping them.

-Instead, keep meetings incredibly relaxed and informal.
+Instead, mentors should be encouraged to keep meetings incredibly relaxed and informal.
 Michelle Renaldo Fergusen gives an excellent example of how to achieve this in her book:

 “I had a small round table in my office, my preferred meeting spot for small meetings.
 A round table doesn’t have a “head.”
 If someone is sitting behind a desk, they presumably have the power.”